Making local connections that work

 What has changed with advisers entering this market?

 "Not a day goes by without us receiving a call from a new adviser who's starting out.
 The most noticeable numbers are from wealth fund managers.
 They can use lifetime mortgages alongside pensions and investments for inheritance tax planning.
-In years gone by, the interest on lifetime mortgages would double every 10 years.
-But with many product interest rates now below 4% and fixed for life, it would take 17+ years for the debt to double*.
-Increased affordability and flexible product features have improved the credibility of lifetime mortgages."

 What’s the best way for new advisers coming into the market to source leads?